Personalized email marketing: What it is, benefits, strategies

 1. Collect user data

 The personalization of your email marketing campaign starts outside of the email editor.
 After all, successful personalization always comes down to the quality of personal data you’ve gathered.
+Understanding how to create personalized emails starts with knowing exactly what data to collect and why.

 What kind of data should you be collecting?